Frequently Asked Questions

 If you still have problems, you will need to contact the IT HelpDesk.

-How long do I have to complete the exam?
+How long do I have to complete the Assessment?

 There are two possible placement results:

-- FWIS 100 (fall) and FWIS (spring).
+• FWIS 100 (fall) and FWIS (spring).
 The student must successfully complete FWIS 100: Introduction to Academic Writing before registering for a FWIS that meets the graduation requirement; both courses must be successfully completed before the student can graduate.

 What happens if I score 5 on the AP Test on Language and Composition (or a score of 5 on the AP Test on Literature and Composition), but I am placed in FWIS 100?

-No. No other exam replaces the CE.
+No. No other exam or assessment replaces the FWA.

-No. No other exam replaces the CE.
+No. No other exam replaces the FWA.

 What if I do not have a Rice e-mail account?